 If anyone can help Antonio with the original version of this rhyme, and/or an English translation, please let us know in the comments below.

 This article was posted on Tuesday, April 13th, 2010 at 10:46 pm and is filed under Children's Songs, Countries & Cultures, Italy, Languages, Lap Rhymes, Mama Lisa, Nursery Rhymes, Questions, Readers Questions, Sicilian.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply